rosariorussell/serverless-with-react/README.md

   * Set up the Serverless Framework for API Gateway by cloning a serverless starter boilerplate
     * Add support for ES6/ES7 JavaScript with Babel and Webpack
 ### BUILDING A SERVERLESS REST (CRUD) API
+  * Create CRUD functions
     * Create helper dynamoDB functions
-  * Create CRUD functions
     * Add a create note API
     * Add a get (read) note API
     * Add a get (read) all notes API
     * Add an update note API
     * Add a delete note API
-  * Create mock JSON files
-  * Update serverless.yml with CRUD functions and test with mock data
+  * Update serverless.yml with CRUD functions
+  * Test serverless.yml with mock data
+    * Create a mock folder with JSON files mimicking real data that would be sent over the API gateway
-  * Test serverless local functions using mock JSON files
+    * Invoke serverless local functions using the mock JSON files
 ### DEPLOYING THE BACKEND
   * Deploy the APIs
   * Create a Cognito identity pool